-1 Thess.
-5:14\ And we urge you, brethren, admonish the unruly, encourage the fainthearted, help the weak, be patient with all men.
+(1 Thess.
+5:14) And we urge you, brethren, admonish the unruly, encourage the fainthearted, help the weak, be patient with all men.

-Speaking the truth in love involves many things, but its primary components are encouragement and admonition.
-These two "one another" imperatives are the verbal ones that are mentioned most frequently in the epistles (see 1 Thes.
-5:14\).
-Each recognizes a key need of Christians, and each seeks to meet that need by communicating a key portion of God's truth, as we will see.
-If we commit ourselves to become adept at these, we will build the foundation of an effective, Spirit-led ministry.
+These two "one another" imperatives are the verbal ones that are mentioned most frequently in the epistles (see 1 Thess.
+5:14).
+Both encouragement and admonition characterize healthy Christian friendships, marriages, and home groups.
+Each recognizes a key need of Christians, and each seeks to meet that need by communicating a key portion of God's truth.